 Lychgates are extremely rare in Ireland.
 Apart from this one, we know of one at Millicent, Co.
 Kildare, Farnought in Co.
 Leitrim and one at Drumbeg.
 They existed in England thirteen centuries ago and one still exists in Bray, Berkshire, dated 1448.
 Few old ones survived because of their wooden structure.

 A Mausoleum is a monument erected to receive the remains of a deceased person which sometimes take the form of a sepulchral chapel.
 The term originated with the magnificent monument erected by Queen Artemisia for the husband King Mausolus.
 (The Mausoleum at Halicarnassus or Tomb of Mausolus (Ancient Greek: Μαυσωλεῖον τῆς Ἁλικαρνασσοῦ) was a tomb built between 353 and 350 BC at Halicarnassus for Mausolus, a satrap in the Persian Empire and his sister-wife Artemisia II of Caria.
 (Wikipedia)

-Drumcar’s mausoleum was designed by English architects appropriately call Slater and Carpenter, by commission of the McClintocks in 1868 and contains the coffins of 14 adults and one child all belonging to that family.
+Drumcar’s mausoleum was designed by English architects appropriately called Slater and Carpenter.
+It was commissioned by the McClintocks in 1868 and contains the coffins of 14 adults and 1 child – all belonging to that family.